Wen200802/finaldashboard/README.md

 ## ⚙️ Usage

 - Navigate to the **“Dataset Description”** tab to review study design and data collection protocol.
-- Hover over any point in the main plot to see patient‑level metrics (arm, timepoint, eGFR, etc.).
+- Hover over any point in the main plot to see patient‑level metrics (treatment group, timepoint, eGFR, etc.).
-- Use the legend toggles to filter by treatment arm.
+- Use the legend toggles to filter by treatment group.

 ---